-This is also true on the pressing subject of reducing the rate at which national, and in fact also global, resources are being used up.
+But, for your local area, and community, prudent recycling can also save money.
+This is also, of course beneficial on the widest of scales.
+On the pressing subject of reducing the rate at which national, and in fact also global, resources are being used up to avoid escalating raw materials costs, recycling is the ONLY solution!

 Ratepayers cannot afford to pay more in their taxes, but all the while the landscape around them is being spoilt more and more, by new quarries disfiguring the hillsides, and also landfill sites to dispose of a mountain of rubbish.